nevadoapps/Learning/README.md

   Footnotes
   </summary>
   <p>
-  You can use add footnotes to your content by using this bracket syntax:
+  You can use add footnotes to your content by using this bracket syntax [ ^ 1 ]:

   Example: